|

 off.

 Time becomes meaningless.
-We exist in
+We exist in the

-of his progress.
 I find that I can not resist this comparison.

 I remember the disappointment I felt watching John Glenn make